-Small Batch Homemade Applesauce
+Homemade Applesauce (Small Batch)

-One of the benefits of making homemade applesauce is control.
-You don’t have to worry about preservatives or the amount of sugar.
 Sweetness depends on your apples, so it’s hard to say how much sugar to add.
 Using tart, Granny Smith apples may require more sugar than say Honeycrisp apples, for example.
-I love the naturalness of the apples, so I only use about 1-2 teaspoons of sugar.
-However, Dad said it needed more when I gave him a bowl.

-I smash my apples using my adjustable potato ricer.
 I didn’t realize how versatile this tool is.
 Not only do I use it to make applesauce, I also use it to squeeze out excess liquid out of shredded apples, shredded squash, and cooked spinach.
-I leave the peels on my apples because they get left behind in the ricer, but if you need to smash the apples by hand, then you’ll need to peel them first.

 As far as which apples to use, I say it’s preference.
 Sometimes I’ll use two or three kinds of apples.
 So far I’ve used Golden Delicious, Gala, Jonagold, and McIntosh, some mixed; some not.
-If you do mix red and green apples, your applesauce will be a bit on the pink side.
-Do you like your applesauce warm or cold?
-Although I love eating it both ways, I prefer it right after cooking while it’s still warm.
-Probably because it reminds me of hot apple cider that warms you up on a chilly afternoon outside.

-Small Batch Homemade Applesauce
+Homemade Applesauce (Small Batch)

 Ingredients